Contribution getting started¶

 trivial.
 You may skip creating the changelog entry if the change doesn’t affect the documented behaviour of pytest.

 AUTHORSfile if not there yet, in alphabetical order.

 Commit and push once your tests pass and you are happy with your change(s):

 $ git commit -a -m "<commit message>" $ git push -u

 Finally, submit a pull request through the GitHub website using this data:

-head-fork: YOUR_GITHUB_USERNAME/pytest compare: your-branch-name base-fork: pytest-dev/pytest base: master
+head-fork: YOUR_GITHUB_USERNAME/pytest compare: your-branch-name base-fork: pytest-dev/pytest base: main

 Writing tests for plugins or for pytest itself is often done using the testdir fixture, as a “black-box” test.